carshair/hiring-backend-assessment/README.md

 - [List a car UI sketch](https://xd.adobe.com/view/fed5ede8-2626-46ec-a3f9-ec0cba0df6f4-ab86/)

-- We recognize that the process of setting up a project from scratch is a rare occurrence in most developer's day-to-day work.
+- Setting up a project from scratch is a rare occurrence in most developer's the day-to-day responsibilities.
 The design of this assessment is not to test your ability on how to setup a project, but rather your ability to contribute to an established project.

   Choice of language, framework, database, etc is flexible but bonus points if you are already comfortable with our current stack:
   - MySQL